 - 1. Will receive one offer of a transfer.
-The offer will state the date the unit will be ready for leasing. - Must accept or reject the offer within (3) three business days of the date of the offer, or otherwise refuse the offer for good cause. - May not refuse a unit offer made pursuant to a mandatory transfer which cannot be refused by the resident, and failure to accept the offered unit without good cause will be grounds for termination of the lease.
+The offer will state the date the unit will be ready for leasing. - 2.
+Must accept or reject the offer within (3) three business days of the date of the offer, or otherwise refuse the offer for good cause. - 3.
+May not refuse a unit offer made pursuant to a mandatory transfer which cannot be refused by the resident, and failure to accept the offered unit without good cause will be grounds for termination of the lease. - 8.
+May refuse unit offers made pursuant to reasonable accommodations requests only in accordance with RRHA's Reasonable Accommodation Procedures, attached hereto as Exhibit #2.